Stephen A. Douglas: Pierce administration

-Democrats suffered major losses in the 1854 elections, which saw the emergence of the nativist Know Nothing movement and the anti-slavery Republican Party.
+Democrats suffered major losses in the 1854 elections, which saw the decline of the Whigs, the emergence of the nativist Know Nothing movement, and the founding of the anti-slavery Republican Party.
 The Illinois legislature replaced Senator James Shields, a Douglas ally, with Lyman Trumbull, an anti-slavery Democrat.
-After the passage of the Kansas–Nebraska Act, anti-slavery and pro-slavery settlers flocked to Kansas Territory to influence whether Kansas would be a free state or a slave state.
-A series of violent clashes, known as Bleeding Kansas, broke out between anti-slavery and pro-slavery forces in the territory, and the two sides established competing governments.
-Douglas issued a committee report that endorsed the pro-slavery government as the legitimate government of Kansas and denounced anti-slavery forces as the primary cause of the violence.
-Anti-slavery activists like Charles Sumner attacked Douglas for the report; one Northern paper wrote, "Douglas has brains, but so has the Devil, so had Judas and Benedict Arnold."
-As the crisis in Kansas continued, the Whig Party collapsed, and many former Whigs joined the Republican Party, the Know Nothings, or, in the South, the Democratic Party.
+After passage of the Kansas–Nebraska Act, anti-slavery and pro-slavery settlers flocked to Kansas Territory so they could influence the admission of Kansas to the Union.
+A series of violent clashes, Bleeding Kansas, broke out, and the two sides established competing governments.
+Douglas issued a committee report that endorsed the pro-slavery government as legitimate and denounced anti-slavery forces as the primary cause of the violence.
+Anti-slavery activists including Charles Sumner attacked Douglas for the report; one Northern paper wrote, "Douglas has brains, but so has the Devil, so had Judas and Benedict Arnold."
+As the Kansas crisis continued, the Whigs collapsed, and many former Whigs joined the Republicans, the Know Nothings, or, in the South, the Democrats.
+During the 1856 Chicago mayoral election, Douglas's faction strongly backed pro-Nebraska Democrat Thomas Dyer, who was elected.

-In early 1856 Douglas inserted himself and the debate surrounding the Kansas–Nebraska Act into the Chicago mayoral election, where Douglas strongly backed pro-Nebraska Democrat Thomas Dyer.
-Dyer ultimately won the election.

-Bleeding Kansas badly damaged Pierce's standing among the Democratic Party leaders, and Pierce, Douglas, and Buchanan competed for the presidential nomination at the 1856 Democratic National Convention.
-Buchanan's greatest advantage over his rivals was that he had been in Britain for most of Pierce's presidency, and thereby had avoided becoming involved in the debate over the Kansas–Nebraska Act.
-After Buchanan led the first fourteen ballots of the convention, Pierce dropped out of the race and endorsed Douglas.
-After he was unable to pull into the lead on the sixteenth ballot, Douglas withdrew from the race, and the convention nominated Buchanan.
+Bleeding Kansas badly damaged Pierce's standing among Democratic leaders, and Pierce, Douglas, and Buchanan competed for the presidential nomination at the 1856 Democratic National Convention.
+Buchanan's greatest advantage was that he had been in Britain as ambassador for most of Pierce's presidency, and so avoided becoming involved in the Kansas–Nebraska Act debates.
+After Buchanan led on the first fourteen ballots, Pierce dropped out and endorsed Douglas.
+Douglas withdrew after being unable to take the lead, accepting assurances from Buchanan's campaign managers that Buchanan would clear the way for Douglas in 1860 by serving only one term if elected, and the convention nominated Buchanan on the seventeenth ballot.
 As in 1852, Douglas accepted defeat and campaigned for the Democratic nominee.
-In a three-person race, Buchanan defeated Republican nominee John C. Frémont and Know Nothing nominee Millard Fillmore.
-Buchanan dominated in the South, but Frémont won several Northern states and Douglas ally William Alexander Richardson lost the 1856 Illinois gubernatorial election.
+In a three-person race, Buchanan defeated Republican John C. Frémont and Know Nothing Millard Fillmore.
+Buchanan dominated in the South, but Frémont won several Northern states; Douglas ally William Alexander Richardson lost the Illinois gubernatorial election.